daormar/debasher/doc/design_doc_resident.md

-- **`MAX_RELAUNCH_ATTEMPTS` per node**: a plain counter, incremented each time `on_node_down` actually fires for that node, **reset to 0 on that node's next real heartbeat** (proof of actual recovery, not just that its PID exists again, consistent with "PID-alive proves nothing about health" above).
-This distinguishes a node that keeps crashing immediately after every relaunch (counter climbs, never resets, eventually exhausts the budget) from one that crashes rarely over a very long run and always recovers cleanly each time (counter keeps resetting, never exhausted just by accumulating spaced-out incidents).
+- **`MAX_RELAUNCH_ATTEMPTS` per node**: a plain counter, incremented each time `on_node_down` actually fires for that node, **reset to 0 on that node's next real heartbeat** (proof of actual recovery, not just that its PID exists again, consistent with "PID-alive proves nothing about health" above: the first heartbeat goes out one interval after the startup, restore and replay included, is over).
+This distinguishes a node that keeps crashing during its startup, or right after it, after every relaunch (counter climbs, never resets, eventually exhausts the budget) from one that crashes rarely over a very long run and always recovers cleanly each time (counter keeps resetting, never exhausted just by accumulating spaced-out incidents).
 - Exceeding the limit calls **`on_node_permanently_failed(node_name)`** instead